JPriyasathya/fake-news-detection--BDA/README.md

 📌 Performance Metrics — Uses accuracy score and classification report to measure model effectiveness.

 **Dataset Information**

 Dataset sourced from Fake and Real News datasets.

 Labeled as:

 1 → Real News
 0 → Fake News

 Dataset is shuffled, preprocessed, and split into 80% training and 20% testing.

 **Technologies Used**

-🟣 Python
+Python

-🟢 Libraries:
+Libraries:

-pandas, numpy
-scikit-learn
-joblib, pickle (for model saving)
+pandas, numpy, scikit-learn, joblib, pickle (for model saving)